omotoyosi-odele/Mission-to-Mars/README.md

 # Mission to Mars
-Used tools to scrape the internet to get stuff Exploring web scraping and non-relational DBs to get information such as news, featured images and twitter feeds from various websites and applications
+Exploring web scraping using Beautiful Soup, Flask to scrape the internet and a non-relational DB (MongoDB) to store data such as news, featured images, weather, geographic information and twitter feeds about planet Mars

-# Tools
+# Header
-Beautiful Soup, Flask and Mongo DB

-# Objective
+# Mars Facts

-Scrape various websites containing information about Mars, load into Mongo DB and retrieve to create a HTML webpage with the scraped data
+# Mars Hemispheres in Pictures